What are Volcanoes?

-A pressure builds up in the earth’s crust and this is the reason why eruptions occur.
+Pressure builds up in the earth’s crust and this is the reason why eruptions occur.
 Gases and igneous rocks shoot up and splash over or fill the air with lava fragments.
-The volcano eruption can cause hot ash, lateral blasts and lava flow, mudslides and more.
+The volcano eruption can cause hot ash, lateral blasts and lava flow, mudslides, and more.

 Formation of Volcanoes:

 A volcano mountain is formed by the surface eruption of magma from within the earth’s upper mantle.
 The magma that erupts to the surface and forms a lava flow that deposits ash.
 As the volcano continues to erupt, a new layer of lava is added to the surface accumulating to form a mountain.

 They tend to be conical although there are a variety of forms, depending upon:

 - The amount of change since the eruption